Zion Williamson's official height and weight measurements at Duke are hard to believe

 Williamson is arguably in line to be the most electrifying dunker in college hoops next season

 Freshman sensation Zion Williamson, one of a handful of incoming five-stars at Duke, was one of the most electrifying talents in the country as a high school prospect.
-His highlight reel dunks and ability to seemingly defy gravy made him a social media sensation.
+His highlight reel dunks and ability to seemingly defy gravity made him a social media sensation.
 It also earned him a ranking by 247Sports as the No. 5 recruit in the 2018 class.

 Williamson is still expected to be every bit as powerful a dunker in college as he was in high school, but if his new weight is any indication, they should come jam-packed with some extra punch.
 Originally listed at 275 coming out of high school, the five-star has added 10 pounds to his frame -- making him a stout 6-foot-7, 285-pounds on Duke's online roster.